 Candidates can test for up to 4 exam sections at one time.
 They must pass all sections within an 18 month period in order to be eligible for the certificate.
 The passing score for each section is 75.

 Ohio candidates can access their CPA exam scores online here at the NASBA website.
 If the scores are not accessible, NASBA has not yet received the scores.

 Ohio CPA License Requirements

 Soon after passing the CPA exam, candidates are only a few more steps away from obtaining their Ohio CPA certificate and license to practice.

 The Experience Requirement is the number of years of qualified work experience required before an individual who has passed all parts of the CPA exam can receive CPA certification.
 To apply for a CPA license, candidates will then have to meet and complete the following:

-Two years of accounting experience will be required for CPA licensure if the candidate first sat for the CPA Exam prior to completing 150-semester credits, and four years of accounting experience is required for CPA licensure for candidates approved under the GMAT.
+To meet the Ohio CPA experience requirements, two years of accounting experience will be required for CPA licensure if the candidate first sat for the CPA Exam prior to completing 150 semester credits, or four years of accounting experience is required for CPA licensure for candidates approved under the GMAT.